 Aircel-Maxis cases: ED, CBI file status report of investigation

-The CBI and the ED had alleged that P Chidambaram, as finance minister during the United Progressive Alliance regime, granted approval to the deal beyond his capacity benefitting certain persons, and received kickbacks.
-PTI URD LLP PKS HMB
+The CBI and the ED had alleged that P Chidambaram, as finance minister during the United Progressive Alliance rule, granted approval to the deal beyond his capacity benefitting certain persons, and received kickbacks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)